CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

 After this you can use the storage area of your Allas project with _s3cmd_ commands.

-Lets, assume you already have a bucket called _case_1_ in your object storage and that you have some data objects (I.e files) in this bucket.
-Now you can see, download and upload files in this bucket with _s3cmd_
+Lets, assume you already have a bucket called _case_1_ in your object storage and that you have some data objects (i.e. files) in this bucket.
+Now you can see, download and upload files in this bucket with _s3cmd_.

 ```
 s3cmd ls s3://case_1